Barbenheimer and Masculinity

 Warner Bros and Universal Pictures

-Christopher Nolan’s magnum opus could be one of the seminal films of the 21st century, and it’s arguably up there with the most necessary expression of wartime politics since Dr Strangelove (Kubrick 1964).
+Christopher Nolan’s magnum opus could be one of the seminal films of the 21st century, and it’s arguably up there with the most necessary expression of wartime politics and moral dilemmas since Kubrick’s Dr Strangelove in 1964.
 It’s for this reason that mainstream media fixations on Florence Pugh’s extremely brief instances of nudity can elicit frustration from the more dedicated cinephile.
 This is a depiction of, by and large, the most shattering incident of man-made destruction in history.
 The Manhattan Engineer District's best available figures reveal that there were just shy of 200,000 casualties between Hiroshima and Nagasaki combined.
 To leave a screening of this film hankering towards criticising a very minor detail in comparison is baffling and, frankly, insulting.
+Nudity is fine from either gender when it exists with a narrative purpose, as it does here to represent the entirely body-focused, one-dimensional context of Jean (Florence Pugh) and J. Robert Oppenheimer’s (Cillian Murphy) relationship.
+A broader example of this can be found in Steve McQueen’s Shame, which uses both male and female nudity to explore the destructive nature of Brandon’s (Michael Fassbender) sex addiction.

-It’s easy to forget how much of a massive scientific achievement the atomic bomb was and how its creation was derived from some of the most important practitioners of theoretical physics in history.
-Following the discovery of nuclear fission, the predominant perspective from the first half of Oppenheimer is centred around the three-horse race between Germany, the Soviets, and the U.S. to achieve what they regard as the most crucial discovery scientific discovery of their time.
+It’s easy to forget just how much of a massive scientific achievement the atomic bomb was and how its creation was derived from some of the most important practitioners of theoretical physics in history.
+Following the discovery of nuclear fission, the predominant perspective from the first half of Oppenheimer is centred around the three-horse race between Germany, the Soviets, and the U.S. to achieve what they regard as the most crucial scientific discovery of their time.

+Niels Bohr’s (Kenneth Branagh) chilling insight that “the power you are about to reveal will forever outlive the Nazis, and the world is not prepared” is ultimately treated with disregard by the authority of the time, with conversations around “using the weapon as a warning” illuminating the sheer arrogance present.
 The scene in which Oppenheimer, Leslie Groves (Matt Damon) and several others discuss how to best proceed with the bombing of Japan is perhaps the film’s most distinct representation of this, and it’s enough to garner enormous disdain from even the most heartless viewer.
 It’s men discussing genocide as if it’s a topic of discussion around a dinner table, whilst the intellectuals in the room can only hope to mitigate that destruction.
-This is about men playing with an instrument of god-like power that they don’t fully comprehend vs those that do.
+This is about men playing with an instrument of god-like power that they don’t fully comprehend, against those that do.

 Oppenheimer’s poetic assertion of the atomic bomb as “a terrible revelation of divine power” is hauntingly accurate, and a link to the film’s source material written by Kai Bird, who referred to Oppenheimer as a modern version of the legendary Prometheus from Greek mythology, who defied the gods by stealing fire to give to humanity in the form of knowledge and civilization.

 Crucially, however, whereas the events in Oppenheimer are very much portrayed through the male gaze, Barbie is, understandably, of the opposite nature.
-We see it all unfold through the eyes of our title character.
-Everything from the mise en scène to the general branding of the film embraces Barbie’s DNA but is also reluctant to pander to it, achieving a necessary balance.
+We see it all unfold through the eyes of our title character (Margot Robbie).
+Everything from the mise en scène to the general branding of the film embraces Barbie’s DNA but is reluctant to pander to it, achieving a necessary balance that is reinforced by the film’s commentary on the absurd level of feminine scrutiny placed on what is ultimately a doll (the Action Men of my youth were never deplored in this manner, and they probably should have been).

-I don’t share in the scorn of some male critics who felt the film was unapologetic misandry.
 Greta Gerwig’s statement that the film is “most certainly a feminist film” is valuable in a still male-focused industry.
-I agree with its commentary that the level of feminine scrutiny placed on what is ultimately a doll is absurd (the Action Mans of my youth were never deplored in this manner, and they probably should have been).
-It’s just that in its ambitions to distinguish itself as such, the message it seeks to produce ultimately feels a little forced and lacks clarity.
-Gloria’s (America Ferrera) monologue, while raising important questions regarding the counter-intuitive, unfeasible expectations placed on modern women, felt too contrived.
+However, I can’t escape the notion that in its ambition to distinguish itself as such, the message it seeks to convey ultimately feels a little forced and lacks clarity.
+Gloria’s (America Ferrera) notable monologue in the film, while raising important questions regarding the counter-intuitive, unfeasible expectations placed on modern women, felt too contrived.

 Through the female gaze, most of the male behaviour that Barbie witnesses when she leaves her home is problematic.
 Barbie’s first interaction with the Mattel CEO (Will Ferrel) and his board members results in her stepping into a lifesize display box to be shipped back home, a clear commentary on the objectification and suppression of women.

-Barbenheimer may be a cinematic phenomenon, but what is more intriguing is just how these come two pictures will come to be regarded in the years ahead, amid the ongoing discourse on what it means to be a man or a woman in the modern world.
+Barbenheimer may be a cinematic phenomenon, but what is more intriguing is just how these two pictures will come to be regarded in the years ahead, amid the ongoing discourse on what it means to be a man or a woman in the modern world.

 Next